 Allow Woof to access document files in Claude Desktop

-When indexing is complete, Claude displays a summary of the library and the indexing results:
+Durign the indexing, a progress bar is shown as well as details of the last indexed partitions.
+When indexing is complete, the UI displays a summary of the library and the indexing results:

 Indexing summary in Claude Desktop